Save what you'd pay for boarding

 How do I know the sitter won't damage my home or steal?

 The same way you trust anyone you let into your home: verification + review history + your own judgment after a video call.
-We use Stripe Identity (banks-grade) for the verification badge.
+We'll use Stripe Identity (banks-grade) for the verification badge.
 Reviews are public and from completed sits.
-You always do a video call before committing — that's the single best filter.
-Read our safety tips page for the full trust model.
+You should always do a video call before committing — that's the single best filter.
+Our safety tips page has practical guidance for staying safe.

 What if my pet has medical needs?

 Many sitters have specific medical experience — diabetic cat injections, geriatric dog medication, post-surgery care.
 Mention requirements in your listing and ask in your video call.
-Sitters self-screen — they only apply to sits they can responsibly handle.
+Most sitters self-screen — they usually only apply to sits they can responsibly handle.

 What if something goes wrong during the sit?